mmomtchev/nobind/README.md

 This means that functions that return C++ objects need to be compatible with the GC rules in JavaScript.
 For every function, other than a constructor, that returns an object, there must be clear rules on who frees the C++ object.

-By default, `nobind` will consider that it owns objects returned as pointers and that it does not own objects returned as references.
+By default, `nobind17` will consider that it owns objects returned as pointers and that it does not own objects returned as references.
 This behavior can be modified with an attribute:

 ```cpp
 class Chained {